IBM/istio101/workshop/exercise-3/README.md

 NAME           TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE guestbook      LoadBalancer   172.21.36.181   169.61.37.140   80:32149/TCP   5d
 ```
+**Note: For Lite clusters, the external ip will not be avaiable.
+That is expected.**

 4. Verify that the pods are up and running.
 ```sh